Frequently Asked Questions About Hunting

 - Deer decoys may be used during the early and late archery seasons only.

-- Most types of scent attractants (i.e., doe in heat, buck lure, tarsal glands, food smells, smoke pole) may be used that provide no substance for deer to consume, with the following exception -- All use of natural deer urine products is prohibited, particularly for the purposes of taking or attempting to take or attract deer, or for the surveillance or scouting of deer.
+- Most types of scent attractants (i.e., tarsal glands, food smells, smoke pole) may be used that provide no substance for deer to consume, with the following exception -- For the safety of Connecticut's deer herd, a new regulation effective in 2020 prohibits all use of natural deer urine products.
+No person shall possess or use, for the purposes of taking or attempting to take or attract deer or for the surveillance or scouting of deer, any product bought or sold that is manufactured or refined that contains or purports to contain deer urine.
+Products labeled as "synthetic" may still be used.
+Products with vague descriptions about their contents are not recommended for use.
 Chronic wasting disease (CWD) can spread through exposure to infected deer urine.
-This new regulation (effective in 2020) safeguards Connecticut’s native deer population against unnecessary risk of contracting CWD.

 - All types of sound attractants (i.e., doe calls, buck calls, antler rattling, electronic calls).